 Getting your degree online can offer several advantages, and it’s one of the fastest growing trends in education.
-Let’s briefly highlight a few of these:
+Let’s briefly highlight a few of the benefits of distance learning:

 - Learn from home.
-You can learn from the comfort of your own home and have a bit more leeway when it comes to how quickly you complete your course work.
+You can learn from the comfort of your own home and complete coursework on your schedule.

 - Reduced costs.
-Higher education costs continue to increase, but when you pursue a data science degree online, you cut costs significantly.
-Keep in mind that an online school has lower overhead costs.
-This enables them to pass some of those savings on to you in the form of lower tuition.
+Higher education costs continue to increase, but when you pursue a data science degree online, you could cut significant expenses that come with on-campus learning.

 - Greater flexibility.
-As mentioned, studying at home gives you greater flexibility in how and when you tackle your course work.
-For instance, you could do your school work at night while working a part-time job.
-You could do this on campus as well, but many students find that the online option less stressful.
+As mentioned, studying at home gives you greater flexibility in how and when you tackle your course work such as completing schoolwork at night while working a part-time job.

 - More options.
 Often, a student will find themselves choosing between one campus or another based on a variety of university-related factors, but with online courses, you don’t have to compromise.
 You can choose based solely on the preferred degree program, as well as select from a wider range of available, accessible courses.